-While the Survive Channel helps explain, to some degree, why we were not eliminated as so many millions of species have been eliminated over the centuries, it does not help explain why we have come to have grown so much, to invent so much - that we have gone on to literally dominate the Earth.
-To understand our rise above all other creatures, we need to look, at least as a partial answer, to a second channel.
+While the Survive Channel has been instrumental in ensuring that we were not eliminated as a species, there is a second more intriguing channel that is involved in our desire for innovation, openness to change and opportunity seeking behavior.
 It has undoubtedly evolved more recently than the first.
 Perhaps because of its more recent development or perhaps because it's not as essential, it does not seem to be nearly as powerful (or easily activated) as the first.
 You might call this second mechanism the Thrive Channel.